Methods of Valuation of Shares – An Overview

 Here, capitalized value can be computed by using the following formula:

 Capitalized Value = (Profit Available for Equity Dividend/Normal Rate of Return) *100

-The market-based approach uses the share price of the comparable public traded companies and also the shares values or asset values of the private companies which can be compared with the same.
-Data pertaining to the private companies can be availed from various proprietary databases which are available currently in the market.
+The market-based approach uses the share price of the comparable publicly traded companies and the shares or asset values of the private companies, which can be compared with the same.
+Data about private companies can be availed from various proprietary databases currently available.
 And for choosing the companies which can be compared, the following should be kept in mind:

 – Nature and volume of business,

 – The industry to which it belongs,

 – Size of the company,